umar14/qt5-openwrt-package/README.md

 ./configure --list-features
 ```

-You can modify the Makefile to disable/enable this module.
+You can modify the Makefile to disable/enable this feature.

 For more information, please refer to https://doc.qt.io/qt-5/configure-options.html.